elastic/search-ui/packages/search-ui/README.md

 The "Headless Search UI" that serves as a foundation for the [react-search-ui](../react-search-ui/README.md) library.

 If you are not using React, this library can be used in conjunction with any other framework.
 Instead of working with components as you do in React, you simply work directly with state and actions.
-These are documented in the [Search UI core](#core) section of the react-search-ui
+These are documented in the [Headless core](../../ADVANCED.md#headless-core-reference) section of the Advanced README.
-README.

 You'll get all of the benefit of Search UI, just with no view.
 The view is up to you.